Racecourse Guide

 Track Character

 Pontefract sits in Pontefract Park in West Yorkshire, 12 miles south-east of Leeds, and stages flat racing exclusively from March through October.
 The track is a left-handed kidney-shaped oval of 2 miles and 125 yards in circumference – the longest continuous flat racing circuit in Britain.
-Racing has been continuous on the site since 1648.
+Racing has taken place on the site since 1648.
 What separates Pontefract from every other British flat track is that every yard of the circuit undulates: there is no flat section anywhere.
 The course rises and falls, falls and rises, and concludes with a stiff 3-furlong uphill drag to the line.
 There is no flat run-in.

 The geography creates two distinct demands.
 First, stamina at the trip is more important here than at almost any other British flat track – the uphill finish punishes horses who run out of fuel.
 The At The Races course guide flags this directly: “the emphasis is more on stamina than speed… in-running punters should be wary of those who go for home a long way out.”
 Mile races are often won by horses whose form figures suggest they want 1m2f or 1m4f elsewhere.
 Second, balance matters: the constant undulations reward horses who can change gears, not horses who need a long, level straight to wind up.